 Resize a KPI

 The available sizes of your KPIs can vary based on type.
-For example, a geo map by default must be at least 50 percent the width of your Dashboard, whereas a bullet chart can be as small as 25 percent of Dashboard width.
+For example, a geo map or KPI list must be at least 50 percent the width of your Dashboard (and up to 100 percent width), whereas a chart, trend, text or image widget can be as small as 25 percent the Dashboard width.
+KPI Dashboard widgets can range from 25 to 50 percent width.

 Move a KPI